1945 United Kingdom general election: Dissolution of Parliament and campaign

 RAF mechanics in Klagenfurt, Austria study election material.

 Held less than two months following VE Day, this was the first general election since 1935, as general elections had been suspended by Parliament during the Second World War.
 Clement Attlee, the leader of the Labour Party, refused Winston Churchill's offer of continuing the wartime coalition until the Allied defeat of Japan.
 On 15 June, King George VI dissolved Parliament, which had been sitting for nearly ten years without an election.

 The Labour manifesto, Let Us Face the Future, included promises of nationalisation, economic planning, full employment, a National Health Service, and a system of social security.
 The manifesto proved popular with the electorate, selling one and a half million copies.
-The Conservative manifesto, Mr. Churchill's Declaration to the Voters, on the other hand, included progressive ideas on key social issues but was relatively vague on the idea of postwar economic control, and the party was associated with high levels of unemployment in the 1930s.
+Churchill's manifesto, Mr. Churchill's Declaration to the Voters, on the other hand, included progressive ideas on key social issues but was relatively vague on the idea of postwar economic control, and the party was associated with high levels of unemployment in the 1930s.
 It failed to convince voters that it could effectively deal with unemployment in a postwar Britain.
 In May 1945, when the war in Europe ended, Churchill's approval ratings stood at 83%, but the Labour Party had held an 18% poll lead as of February 1945.

 The polls for some seats were delayed until 12 July and in Nelson and Colne until 19 July because of local wakes weeks.
 The results were counted and declared on 26 July to allow time to transport the votes of those serving overseas.
 Victory over Japan Day ensued on 15 August.